srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 1. When the pane opens, choose the option for the **Bash** terminal within the Cloud Shell.

-1. Within the Cloud Shell, run the following command to ensure the Cloud Shell has the IoT extension installed.
+1. Within the Cloud Shell, to ensure the Cloud Shell has the IoT extension installed, run the following command:

     ``` sh
     az extension add --name azure-cli-iot-ext